Chelsea Joy Eats

 Anyway, I've found that after sitting for a day or two, the coconut sugar tends to dissolve on its own.
 But I haven't tested that with extra coconut sugar, so kick up the sweetness at your own risk!

-Person pouring vegan chocolate tahini spread into a jar.
+Person pouring gluten free chocolate tahini spread from a decorative cup to a jar

 How to store this chocolate tahini spread